-- There is a change in INSTALLED\APPS, weblate.configuration has to be added there. - Django 3.1 is now required. - In case you are using MySQL or MariaDB, the minimal required versions have increased, see MySQL and MariaDB. - Changed in 4.4.1: Monolingual gettext now uses both msgid and msgctxt when present.
-This will change IDs of translation strings in such files.
-Please make sure you commit pending changes in such files prior upgrading. - Changed in 4.4.1: Increased minimal required version of translate-toolkit to address several file format issues.
+- There is a change in INSTALLED_APPS, weblate.configuration has to be added there. - Django 3.1 is now required. - In case you are using MySQL or MariaDB, the minimal required versions have increased, see MySQL and MariaDB.

+Changed in version 4.4.1: Monolingual gettext now uses both msgid and msgctxt when present.
+This will change identification of translation strings in such files breaking links to Weblate extended data such as screenshots or review states.
+Please make sure you commit pending changes in such files prior upgrading and it is recommeded to force loading of affected component using loadpo.
+Increased minimal required version of translate-toolkit to address several file format issues.